MicrosoftDocs/power-automate-docs/flow-docs/use-ai-builder.md

 ![Use AI builder in Microsoft Flow](./media/use-ai-builder/ai_builder.png "AI Builder in Microsoft Flow")

-You can use AI models created using AI Builder in canvas and model-driven apps to add intelligence to your apps.
+You can use AI models created using AI builder in your flows to add intelligence.
 More information: [Use AI Builder in Microsoft Flow](/ai-builder/use-in-flow-overview)